afragen/git-updater/readme.txt

 Tested up to: 3.6
 Plugin URI: https://github.com/afragen/github-updater
 Stable tag: master
-Version: 1.4
+Version: 1.4.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple plugin to enable automatic updates to your GitHub hosted themes.
+A simple plugin to enable automatic updates to your GitHub hosted WordPress plugins and themes.
 This plugin is not allowed in the wp.org repo. :-(

 == Description ==

-This plugin was designed to simply update any GitHub stored WordPress theme.
-Your theme **must** contain a header in the style.css header denoting the theme's or plugin's location on GitHub.
+This plugin was designed to simply update any GitHub hosted WordPress plugin or theme.
+Your plugin or theme **must** contain a header in the style.css header or in the plugin's header denoting the location on GitHub.
 The format is as follows.

 `GitHub Theme URI: https://github.com/afragen/test-child`